-Checking passports is a routine procedure upon arriving in a country, but some officials may ask about your financial resources either verbally or on the application form.
+Having your passport checked is a routine procedure upon arrival in a country, but some officials may ask about your financial resources, either verbally or on the application form.
 If you lack ‘sufficient funds’ for your proposed visit, officials may limit the length of your stay.
 (US$500 per month for your planned stay is generally considered sufficient; traveler’s checks, and sometimes a credit card, should qualify toward the total amount.)

 Several Central American countries require you to have an onward ticket leaving the country.

-Once you are inside a country, you can always apply for an extension at the country’s immigration office (migración).
-There's usually a limit to how many extensions you can receive; if you leave the country and re-enter, your time starts over again.
+Once you are inside a country, you can always apply for a visa extension at the country’s immigration office (migración).
+There's usually a limit to how many extensions you can receive; if you leave the country and reenter, your time starts over again.